irajs/DASH-IF-IOP/90-Security.inc.md

 In a hierarchical key scenario, `default_KID` identifies the root-level key, not the leaf-level key used to encrypt media samples, and the handling of leaf keys is not exposed to a DASH client.
 As far as a DASH client knows, there is always only one content key identified by `default_KID`.

+Note: A DASH service with a key hierarchy is sometimes referred to as using "internal key rotation".

 This logic applies to all scenarios that make use of additional keys, regardless whether they are based on the key hierarchy, key derivation or variant key concepts.
 For more information on the background and use cases, see [[#CPS-AdditionalConstraints-PeriodReauth-Implementation]].

 ### Delivering updates to DRM system internal state ### {#CPS-mpd-moof-pssh}

 Some DRM systems support live updates to DRM system internal state (e.g. to deliver new leaf keys in a key hierarchy).
 These updates SHALL NOT be present in the MPD and SHALL be delivered as `moof/pssh` boxes in media segments.

+These state updates are transparent to the DASH client - the media platform is expected to intercept the `moof/pssh` boxes and supply them directly to the active [=DRM system=].

 ## DASH-IF interoperable license request model ## {#CPS-lr-model}